hilton/hilton.github.com/blog/_posts/2025-05-06-vary-check-in.md

 * ‘What surprised you recently?’
 * ‘What animal makes the best pet?’

+Alternatively, you can focus questions on a time period instead of a subject: ask how people feel about this week, looking ahead or looking back.
+Sharing what you look forward to tells people a lot about your state of mind.

-Sometimes this happens spontaneously: the first person picks a theme, and everyone joins in.
+Explicit questions sometimes emerge spontaneously: the first person picks a theme, and everyone joins in.
 Then you can have a weather check in, a food check in, or a home-life check in, for example.

 A good check-in prompt requires creativity.